-Most car owners tend to focus on staying cozy inside their vehicle with steering wheel covers, heated seat covers, gloves and hot drink tumblers, but trust me — it pays to be prepared for roads covered in ice, snow and sleet.
+Normally, a focus on staying cozy inside our vehicles with steering wheel covers, heated seat covers, gloves and hot drink tumblers, makes a lot of sense — but, trust me, it pays to be prepared for roads covered in ice, snow and sleet.
 So pull out your trusty ice scraper and get ready: here's our easy winter car maintenance checklist (with a printable shopping list) to help protect your vehicle from the harsh weather ahead.

 Source | Getty